Diversification quotients based on VaR and ES: Multivariate regularly varying models

 \section{Multivariate regularly varying models}

 Heavy-tailed distributions are known to exhibit complicated and even controversial phenomena in finance (see e.g., \cite{IJW11}), and they are typically modelled via multivariate regularly varying (MRV) models, important objects in Extreme Value Theory.
 Such models are particularly relevant for tail risk measures such as VaR and ES at high levels (\cite{MFE15}).
-In particular, MRV models have been applied to DR based on VaR (e.g., \cite{MR10} and \cite{ME13}).
+In particular, MRV models have been applied to DR based on VaR (e.g., \cite{MR10} and \cite{ME13}). {Since $\VaR_\alpha(X)/\ES_\alpha (X)\to (\gamma-1)/\gamma$ as $\alpha \downarrow 0$ for $X\in \mathrm{RV}_\gamma$ with finite mean (see e.g., \citet[p.154]{MFE15}), we only present the case of VaR. }